DawsonMyers/geo-cli/Readme.md

             geo analyze -a
             geo analyze 0 3 6
     id
       Both encodes and decodes long and guid ids to simplify working with the MyGeotab API.
 The result is copied to your clipboard.
 Guid encoded ids must be prefixed with 'a' and long encoded ids must be prefixed with 'b'
+        Options:
+            -o
+                Do not format output.
         Example:
             geo id 1234 => b4d2
             geo id b4d2 => 1234